ricbra/RicbraDiscogsBundle/README.md

 ## Basic Usage

-The only thing to do is to request the `buzz` service from the container to get an instance of `Buzz\Browser` and start issuing HTTP requests:
+The only thing to do is to request the `discogs` service from the container to get an instance of `Discogs\Service` and start issuing API calls:

 ``` php
 <?php